python-discord/code-jam-5/corrupt_cats/README.md

 ## Quick file index

-`main.py` - contains main code of the project `config.json`, `setup.json` - config files, it is not recommended to touch them `ui/classes.py` - contains code of NSprite
+`main.py` - contains main code of the project

+`config.json`, `setup.json` - config files, it is not recommended to touch them

+`ui/classes.py` - contains code of NSprite

-`sounds`, `sprites`, `pixel_font.ttf` - assets for the project `core/accidents.py` - contains code of different Accidents `core/constants.py` - contains constants used in the project `core/country.py` - includes code or Country class `core/temperature.py` - sets up structure of Temperature class `core/utils/functions.py` - has all functions that are needed (or not needed) in the project `core/utils/lists.py` - has lists used in Country name generation `core/utils/name_gen.py` - generates random names for Country objects
+`sounds`, `sprites`, `pixel_font.ttf` - assets for the project

+`core/accidents.py` - contains code of different Accidents

+`core/constants.py` - contains constants used in the project

+`core/country.py` - includes code or Country class

+`core/temperature.py` - sets up structure of Temperature class

+`core/utils/functions.py` - has all functions that are needed (or not needed) in the

+`core/utils/lists.py` - has lists used in Country name generation

+`core/utils/name_gen.py` - generates random names for Country objects

 ## In case any problems appear...